 If you need assistance with paying your rent or utility bills, help may be available.
 There are many churches, charities, service organizations and specialty programs that want to help.

 The Evansville Water and Sewer Utility Bill Relief Program is designed to help individuals and households lighten the cost of their utility bill.
-Income-qualified customers inside city limits with city water service who apply for the program receive a $10 monthly credit to save on their bill.
-That credit offsets the 2022 water rate increase and will be applied to their active account for 12 months.
-After one year, eligible customers may again have the opportunity to apply for the program.
+Income-qualified customers who apply for the program receive a $10 monthly credit to save on their bill.
+That credit surpasses water rate increases and will be applied to their active account for up to 12 months.

 The Salvation Army offers two services that may provide Evansville Water and Sewer Utility customers with assistance paying their utility bills, reconnection charges and other fees.